WMAPernice/PyParseBio/README.md

 ![PPB icon](https://github.com/WMAPernice/PyParseBio/blob/master/PPB_Logo_v1.0.png)

 # PyParseBio
 Simple and fast pure-python scripts to extract and process images from multipoint microscopy-files in a parallelized fashion, e.g. as a preprocessing step for machine-learning projects.
-Runs at >3.5x the speed of CellProfiler (headless mode) and hence especially useful to extract single images from files with many (>50) multipoint files.
+PPB consistently runs at 3-4x the speed of CellProfiler in headless mode.
+Point it at a folder of multipoint files and have PPB blaze through them :rocket:

 Intergrated features:
 - data-type conversions